Second Cities: Smaller and Smarter Symposium

 - Gary White, NSW Chief Planner

-- Professor Kevin Hall, Acting Vice-Chancellor University of Newcastle
+- Professor Kevin Hall, Senior Deputy Vice Chancellor and Vice President - Global Engagement and Partnerships, University of Newcastle

 - Kyle Loades, Former Chair, NRMA and 2018 Business Leader of the Year - Hunter Business Awards

 - Dr Jim Bentley, Managing Director, Hunter Water